FlameInTheDark/dtbot/README.md

 ## Build for docker

-Easy way to build docker image for Alpine:
+Easy way to build docker image for Ubuntu:
 Compile app with command:

-`GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o dtalp`
+`go build`

 Make (or use my) Dockerfile: